jorgeaponte1/Hide-and-Go-Sneak_Steganography_App/README.md

 ---

-## License
+## 📝 License

-MIT License.
-See `LICENSE` file for details.
+This project is licensed under the MIT License.

 ---

 ## Credits

-* Developed using JavaFX and Maven.
+* Developed by Jorge and Jessica Aponte.
 * Icons and UI components: \[credits if any].